In this section

 In the last year we have:

-restarted face-to-face interviews with the Crime Survey for England and Wales (CSEW)
+re-established face-to-face interviewing at scale on the Crime Survey for England and Wales (CSEW)

-continued to improve our statistics related to violence against women and girls, including redeveloping domestic abuse questions and developing new questions on experiences of harassment
+continued to improve our data collection and statistics related to violence against women and girls, including redeveloping domestic abuse questions and developing a new data dashboard

-This work has allowed us to publish our regular crime bulletins and make improvements to our statistics as the type and nature of crime evolve.
+This work has allowed us to continue publishing our regular crime bulletins and continue to make improvements to our statistics as the type and nature of crime evolve.
 In the last year we have implemented both user feedback and Office for National Statistics (ONS)-led improvements including:

 Engaging with crime and justice statistics users

 It is important for us to listen and engage with our stakeholders so that we can provide crime and justice statistics that are useful and relevant.
-As part of this, the first annual Crime and Justice Statistics Forum took place in February 2022.
+As part of this, the second annual Crime and Justice Statistics Forum took place in May 2023.

 Upcoming priorities